 How to get to Langkawi

 Langkawi is easily reached via Kuala Lumpur or Singapore airports.
 Low-cost companies such as Air Asia, Fire Fly, and Tiger Air serve Langkawi Airport.
 Malaysia Airlines and Singapore Airlines also fly to Langkawi.
 Find the best fares on Skyscanner.

 If your flight requires a layover in Kuala Lumpur we suggest staying at Sama-Sama Hotel, it’s located in Terminal 1 of KL airport.
 Check rates here.

 Where to stay in Langkawi

-Accommodation in Langkawi ranges from hostels, guesthouses to luxury resorts.
+Accommodation in Langkawi ranges from hostels and guesthouses to luxury resorts.
 Options for all tastes and pockets.
-Recommend you to check your accommodation on Agoda.com & Booking.com.
-Also don’t forget to have a look on Airbnb, some locals are renting their house or a room.
+Recommend you check your accommodation on Agoda.com and Booking.com.

 What to do in Langkawi

 Langkawi is a tropical paradise.
 I strongly suggest you spare some time to explore the island.